Xiaomi Mi 11 Ultra has a second display on its huge camera bump

-Xiaomi pulled out all the digital stops Monday to show off its latest smartphone crown jewel, the Mi 11 Ultra, as the Chinese company launches a flagship Mi Ultra phone globally for the first time.
-The Mi 11 Ultra, announced alongside the Mi 11 Lite and Mi 11 Lite 5G in an hours-long virtual event Monday, is brimming with the kind of top-of-the-line specs you might expect from one of the highest profile Android phones of 2021.
+Xiaomi pulled out all the digital stops Monday to show off one of its smartphone crown jewels, the Mi 11 Ultra, as part of a two-day launch event that saw the Chinese company also debut its first foldable phone.
+The Mi 11 Ultra, announced alongside the Mi 11 Lite and Mi 11 Lite 5G, is brimming with the kind of top-of-the-line specs you might expect from one of the highest profile Android phones of 2021.

 But its standout feature is a second screen, a feature that's even more unusual when you consider the Mi 11 Ultra is not a foldable phone.